CoderSales/Quantitative-Research-Methods-Research-Project-version-2/Documentation/04/06HemodynamicResponsePlotWorking.md

 Note: line 2 of above is missing `rt = 0.1` from paper due to technical issue previously outlined.

 ![Screenshot of HemodynamicResponse](/src/images/Screenshot-2024-04-22-131522-HemodynamicResponse.png)

+____

+Note: On repetition time, TR

+Relevance: workaround outlined in this and previous document.

+Quote from Paper (I added emphasis): "The interval between image acquisitions is known as **repetition time** or **TR**, and is typically 2 seconds."